Chuck Lorre: Early life and education

 Lorre was born in Plainview, New York, to a Jewish family and given the Hebrew name Chaim.
 His father, Robert, opened a luncheonette that did poorly, which caused financial problems.
-After graduating from high school, Lorre attended State University of New York at Potsdam, dropping out after two years to pursue a career as a songwriter.
+After graduating from high school, Lorre attended the State University of New York at Potsdam, dropping out after two years to pursue a career as a songwriter.
 During his two years at college he "majored in rock 'n' roll and pot and minored in LSD".
-In 2011, he admitted to drinking heavily in his past, telling Entertainment Weekly (EW) that he "led a dissolute youth until 47."
-He was in recovery at the time.
-Substance-related issues are also a recurring theme in his work.
+In 2011, he admitted to drinking heavily in his past, telling Entertainment Weekly (EW) that he "led a dissolute youth until 47" and also stating he was in addiction recovery at the time.
 He changed his surname from Levine to Lorre at age 26.

 Career

 After leaving school, Lorre toured the United States as a guitarist and songwriter.
-He wrote the song "French Kissin'", which Deborah Harry later recorded for her 1986 Rockbird album and became a UK Top 10 hit.
-In the early 1980s he turned to writing scripts for animated shows; his first project was the DIC version of Heathcliff.
+He wrote the song "French Kissin", which Deborah Harry later recorded for her 1986 Rockbird album and which became a UK Top 10 hit.
+In the early 1980s, he turned to writing scripts for animated shows; his first project was the DIC version of Heathcliff.
 He co-wrote the soundtrack to the 1987 television series Teenage Mutant Ninja Turtles with Dennis Challen Brown.

+Lorre rejected an invitation from DIC Animation City to be story editor for The New Adventures of Beany and Cecil, only to accept the offer as animation writers were not affected by the 1988 Writers Guild of America strike, which put him out of work, while also being contracted to compose stock music for the series.
+Despite gaining support from ABC, he was immediately shunned by developer John Kricfalusi and practically everyone else involved for the quality of his work and lack of passion.
+He was fired after an argument with original creator Bob Clampett's widow and son on this matter for this regard after complaints by other crew members.

 In the late 1980s, he shifted into writing for sitcoms, and joined the writing staff of Roseanne.
-Though he was fired over irreconcilable creative differences, Lorre's time on Roseanne impressed producers, and led to his creating his first show, Frannie's Turn.
+Though he was fired over "irreconcilable creative differences", Lorre's time on Roseanne impressed producers, and led to his creating his first show, Frannie's Turn.
 It was cancelled after 5 weeks.